 You may also know Saltine Toffee by other names, including candied Saltine crackers, cracker toffee, Saltine toffee bark, Saltine cracker candy, and Christmas Crack (which is super cringe, can we stop including "crack" in recipe names, pretty please?).

 Looking for other dessert recipes?
-Try these:
+I bet you'll like these!

 Saltine Cracker Toffee (with Coconut)